 Here’s another example: Someone wants to borrow money from you.
-They’ve borrowed from you in the past, and they may or may not have taken forever to pay it back.
+They’ve borrowed from you in the past and they may or may not have taken forever to pay it back.
 However, you are getting kind of annoyed that they keep asking.
-So you build a boundary that say, “That’s it, I am no longer lending money to that person.”
+So you build a boundary that says, “That’s it, I am no longer lending money to that person.”

-So, that person asks you for money, and you say “Sorry, I can’t lend you any money this week” And they say, well, can I borrow half of it then?
-Like instead of 20 dollars, can I borrow 10?
+When that person asks you for money again, you say “Sorry, I can’t lend you any money this week” And they say, “Well, can I borrow half of it then?
+Like instead of 20 dollars, can I borrow 10?”

-And you give in, and say, “Alright, you can have 10 dollars.
+You might give in and say, “Alright, you can have 10 dollars.
 But I need it back as soon as possible”

-So we’re going to touch on this a lot in this show, but in that example, that person isn’t busting through our castle walls, and compromising our boundaries, we letting them walk right in.
+In that example, that person isn’t busting through our castle walls and compromising our boundaries, we’re letting them walk right in.

-It’s true there are people that will bust right in.
-But those are the ones that have learned that you’ll open the door anyway, so they’ll just come in anytime they want from that point on.
+It’s true there are people that will break through the door, but those are the ones that have learned that you’ll open the door anyway so they’ll just come in anytime they want from that point on.
 It’s like the mythological rule that you shouldn’t let a vampire in your house.
 If you never let them in, they can’t come in.
 But if you DO let them in, now they can come and go as they please.

-So there’s a reason it’s good to know what your boundaries are.
-And we’re going to go over all the ways you can discover, define, and honor your boundaries.
+There’s a reason it’s good to know what your boundaries are.
+We’re going to go over all the ways you can discover, define, and honor your boundaries.
 That is, if it’s OK with you.
-I mean, maybe you have a boundary established that says, “I don’t want to learn anything new about boundaries. “ 😉
+I mean, maybe you have a boundary established that says, “I don’t want to learn anything new about boundaries.”

-So let’s get into how you can discover, establish, honor, and defend your boundaries in a healthy, productive way (I’d like to thank the life coach Cheryl Richardson for helping me out with the content of this episode).
+Let’s get into how you can discover, establish, honor, and defend your boundaries in a healthy, productive way (I’d like to thank the life coach Cheryl Richardson for some of the content in this article).

 1. Determine what your boundaries are